What Are Germ Cell Tumors?

 - Non-seminomas (including yolk sac tumors)

 Teratomas have developed into cells that resemble other tissues in the body.
 These tumors are typically benign, but their growth can severely impinge on the vital organs around them.
-The treatment is usually surgical; sometimes chemotherapy is necessary
+The treatment is usually surgical; sometimes chemotherapy is necessary as well.

 Learn more about how we treat teratomas.

 The other two types of tumors (seminoma and non-seminoma) are malignant.
 The difference between these two types is the degree of differentiation or maturation.
-Seminomas have not matured at all, whereas non-seminomas have matured to resemble fetal growth's
+Seminomas have not matured at all, whereas non-seminomas have matured to resemble fetal growth's early structures.

 How We Treat Childhood Germ Cell Tumors

 We use the full spectrum of available treatments for germ cell tumors, including advanced surgery and promising clinical trials.

 Treatments we offer include:

 - Surgery: Pediatric surgeons will biopsy the tumor and attempt to remove it.

 - Chemotherapy: Chemotherapy is a drug that interferes with the cancer cell's ability to grow or reproduce.
 Chemotherapy before surgery may help shrink the tumor, making it possible to remove; used after surgery, it can help fight a cancer's recurrence.
 Different groups of chemotherapy drugs work in different ways to fight cancer cells and shrink tumors.
 Your child may receive chemotherapy: